Paris meeting to focus on Libyan politics, economy

 Russia, a critic of NATO's Libya operation, has insisted the U.N.
 Security Council, where it holds veto power as a permanent member, must play a central role in rebuilding plans.

+But Moscow's Africa envoy Mikhail Margelov, who will be at the talks, made clear that Russia, which struck arms, energy and infrastructure deals worth billions of dollars during Gaddafi's rule, does not want to lose out from a change of power.

+"We intend to present our view of the process of creating a new statehood in this country, and we also intend to exert some influence on the process and uphold Russian economic and other interests in Libya," he said.

-(Additional reporting by Keith Weir in London, Andrew Quinn in Washington and Steve Gutterman in Moscow; Editing by Catherine Bremer and Peter Cooney)
+(Additional reporting by Keith Weir in London, Andrew Quinn in Washington and Steve Gutterman in Moscow; Editing by Catherine Bremer and Alistair Lyon)